 A non-profit registered charitable organization that acts as a resource for health, education and professionals to support families and other interested persons working to improve life for individuals with Down syndrome in Durham Region.

-A Canadian federally-incorporated non-profit organization providing support, information, advocacy and discussion forum.
+Fetal Alcohol Spectrum Disorder Ontario Network of Expertise is a Canadian federally-incorporated non-profit organization providing support, information, and advocacy.

 Klippel-Feil Syndrome Support Group